 Although Selenium is one of the best tools for automating your tests on multiple devices, it still has limitations.
 Some of them are mentioned below:

-- Selenium WebDriver cannot interact with flash or Java applets.
+- WebDriver cannot interact with flash or Java applets.

-- Selenium WebDriver is not capable of handling complex animations.
+- WebDriver is not capable of handling complex animations.

-- Selenium WebDriver has some difficulty dealing with dynamically generated pages.
+- WebDriver has some difficulty dealing with dynamically generated pages.

-- Selenium WebDriver can be difficult to use when testing web applications that use Ajax or ReactJS.
+- WebDriver can be difficult to use when testing web applications that use Ajax or ReactJS.

 Troubleshooting common issues with Selenium Tests